Shivanigupta00/Text_To_Image_Generator/README.md

 ## 🛠️ Tech Stack

 - **Frontend:** Flutter (Dart)
-- **Backend/API:** RESTful API for text-to-image generation (you can plug in DALL·E, Replicate, etc.)
+- **Backend/API:** Stability API for text-to-image generation (you can plug in DALL·E, Replicate, etc.)

 ## 📦 Packages Used